OpenWaterFoundation/owf-util-git/README.md

 # owf-util-git #

 This repository contains Open Water Foundation (OWF) Git utilities.
-These are scripts that help use Git, intended to work in Linux, Cygwin, and particularly Git Bash.
+These are scripts that help use Git, intended to work in Linux, Cygwin, and Git Bash command line environments.
 These utilities encapsulate Git commands that can be complex to use, and help automate tasks when a product involves multiple Git repositories and Git commands.